plfa/plfa.github.io/README.md

 For an overview of the Markdown syntax, see [the original description](https://daringfireball.net/projects/markdown/syntax), [the CommonMark project](https://spec.commonmark.org/0.28/), or [the version that is used in this book](https://kramdown.gettalong.org/syntax.html).

+## Git

+Checkout this repository with

+    git clone git@github.com:plfa/plfa.github.io.git

+You can check this worked:

+    bruichladdich$ cd plfa.github.io
+	bruichladdich$ git status
+	On branch dev
+	Your branch is up-to-date with 'origin/dev'.

+	Untracked files:
+	  (use "git add <file>..." to include in what will be committed)

+		out/

+	nothing added to commit but untracked files present (use "git add" to track) bruichladdich$